amysak/jig-monorepo/README.md

 - ESLint, Prettier
 - Strict TypeScript
 - Decompose logic as much as possible and make it generic
-- index.ts files export only one level up (except client/features)
+- index.ts files export only one level up